Frequently Asked Questions

 I really enjoyed attending competitions in high school.
 How many contests does the Panther Marching Band attend?

 None.
 No marching bands compete at the collegiate level.
 The name of the game here is entertainment.
 We perform a changing show for home games, exciting music in the stands and on the field, and have a ton of fun!
-HOWEVER, the Panther Marching Band hosts a high school marching contest and tries to travel to one other contest during the season.
+HOWEVER, the Panther Marching Band hosts a high school marching contest and tries to perform an exhibition at one other contest during the season.

 Is there an audition for membership in the marching band?